 Creating remarkable content that educates is optimal, you do not want to come across as “salesy.”
-People like to learn and make informed decisions; by producing and distributing educational content to your audience, you will build your data centers reputation as subject matter experts.
+People like to learn and make informed decisions; by producing and distributing educational content to your audience, you will build your data center's reputation as a subject matter expert.

-Analyze a variety of metrics to see where your data center stands; this will give you the ability to make informed decisions about what needs to be changed to drive more traffic or turn those visitors into leads.
+Analyze various metrics to see where your data center stands; this will allow you to make informed decisions about what needs to be changed to drive more traffic or turn those visitors into leads.

 Creating Remarkable Content

-Hours, days, maybe even weeks are being spent producing valuable content to promote to your buyer personas to increase lead generation.
-Whether your center is creating blog posts, eBooks, reports, white papers, videos, or webinars; everything takes time.
+Hours, days, and maybe weeks are spent producing valuable content to promote to your buyer personas to increase lead generation.
+Everything takes time, whether your center is creating blog posts, eBooks, reports, white papers, videos, or webinars.
 It does, however, pay off in the end if it is properly monitored and distributed.

-Jennifer Feinberg, President, and Co-Founder of SP Home Run says that “by participating in blogging, SEO, social media, and email marketing without goals and remarkable content it does not go over well.
+President and Co-Founder of SP Home Run, Jennifer Feinberg, says that “participating in blogging, SEO, social media, and email marketing without goals and remarkable content it does not go over well.
 No one wants to read self-serving salesy content, and they certainly don’t want to be spammed.”